 1. Scotiabank Gold American Express Card – Best for Travel Rewards

-The most surprising thing about the card Scotiabank Gold American Express is the fact that you only need a minimum annual income of $12,000 to qualify.
-Nevertheless, it’s a card that enables holders to earn up to 50,000 bonus points on purchases in the first year – the equivalent of $500 to spend on travel costs, including Airbnb.
+The most surprising thing about the card Scotiabank Gold American Express is the fact that you only need a minimal annual income to qualify.
+Nevertheless, it’s a card that enables holders to earn major bonus points on purchases to spend on travel costs, including Airbnb (see also ‘Best Travel Credit Cards‘).

-In terms of travel rewards, there’s the bonus of automatic 2.5% to 3.0% savings on each purchase in a foreign currency.
-The card also provides superb travel insurance incentives as an additional bonus, covering medical emergencies, accident while abroad, lost baggage, trip cancellation and so on.
+The card also provides superb travel insurance incentives as an additional bonus, covering medical emergencies, accidents while abroad, lost baggage, trip cancellation, and so on.
 Not to mention, no foreign transaction fee on most purchases.

 2. Scotia Momentum Visa Infinite Card – Best for cash back